PT68K5 68020 System Board

 VGA Video Display Card/XT keyboard

 The PT68K5 supported a VGA card with the TSeng LABS ET4000 chip set.
 Not all VGA cards with a ET4000 chip set will work in the PT68K5.
 If you purchase an ET4000 video card, ensure it can be returned should it not work in the PT68K5.
 TSeng LABS ET4000 cards are hard to find; but should you be lucky enough to own/find one, you will still need an XT keyboard.
-A converter card is available to allow an AT or PS/2 keyboards to be plugged into the XT keyboard port of the PT68K5.
+A converter card is available to allow an AT or PS/2 keyboard to be plugged into the XT keyboard port of the PT68K5.
 This card plugs into the J9 connector on the PT68K5.

 OS9 Updates